ROBERT SIEGEL, Host:

 And as NPR's Jon Hamilton reports, researchers say there's no evidence that it's harmful.

-Dr. NORA VOLKOW (Director, National Institute on Drug Abuse, National Institutes of Health): I'm also seeing many of my relatives and friends spending hours on their cell phones.
+NORA VOLKOW: I'm also seeing many of my relatives and friends spending hours on their cell phones.
 And the question in my brain is: Could this have any effect?

 HAMILTON: Volkow knew that some MRI scanners produce electrical and magnetic fields powerful enough to cause brain cells to consume more energy in the form of glucose.